bluenote-1577/sylph/README.md

 ### How does sylph work?

-sylph uses a k-mer containment method, similar to sourmash or Mash. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, giving accurate results for low abundance genomes.
+sylph uses a k-mer containment method. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** , giving accurate results for low abundance genomes.
 See [here for more information on what sylph can and can not do](https://github.com/bluenote-1577/sylph/wiki/Introduction:-what-is-sylph-and-how-does-it-work%3F).

 ## Very quick start